ddbj/www/_flatfile/geneticcode.md

 [Click here to change format](/ddbj/codontable.html#23)

-This code has been created for the mitochondrial genome of the labyrinthulid <span class="italic">Thraustochytrium aureum</span> sequenced by the The Organelle Genome Megasequencing Program ([OGMP](http://megasun.bch.umontreal.ca/ogmpproj.html)).
+This code has been created for the mitochondrial genome of the labyrinthulid _Thraustochytrium aureum_ sequenced by the The Organelle Genome Megasequencing Program ([OGMP](http://megasun.bch.umontreal.ca/ogmpproj.html)).

 It is the similar to the bacterial code ([trans\_table 11](#11)) but it contains an additional stop codon (TTA) and also has a different set of start codons.